justnonamenoname/lifeticle/readme.md

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
 An organism consists of particles, and the phenomenon of qualia exists - one must necessarily be connected to the other.
 The theory does not introduce something new, but connects one thing with another.
+The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 Quantum uncertainty is fundamental and cannot be replicated informally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum uncertainty can be replicated informationally.
 To say that qualia appeared evolutionarily is the same as saying that metal in the body was created for the organism evolutionarily.
 In fact, it is the opposite - metal as a tool was used in the process of evolution in construction.
-The Hard "Problem of Consciousness" and the "Explanatory Gap" arose from the inability to explain qualia through other phenomena.
+"The hard problem of consciousness" and the "explanatory gap" arose from the inability to explain qualia through other phenomena.

 **Theory example**